-US gained importance in world affairs only after Second World War.
+The US gained importance in world affairs only after Second World War.
 European nations were devastated by this catastrophic event in which millions of people died, economies collapsed, debt increased on governments, etc. Winston Churchill (then Britain’s PM) knew from the very start unless US comes to war Germany cannot be stopped.
 Till then, France was already defeated by Germany, this further increased urgency of US involvement.
-US entered war almost one year after the war started when Pearl Harbor was attacked by Japan and Germany declared war on US.
+US entered war almost one year after the war started when Pearl Harbor was attacked by Japan and Germany declared war on the US.

-Britain, US and USSR formed an alliance (whose combined troops were called Allied Forces) against Axis powers i.e., Germany, Japan, and Italy.
-Initially, US restricted itself from sending American troops to European mainland as it was fighting in Pacific against Japan but supplied arms and ammunition, food and clothes, tanks, aircraft, maritime services, submarines, etc. to its allies especially to Soviet Union.
-During entire war, Russia lost more men than any other nation as its communist dictator Joseph Stalin cared less about people’s life.
-WW2 was truly a world war as it was fought not only in Europe (as was the case during WW1) but also in other parts of world like the Mediterranean Sea, middle east, in southeast Asia (in the Pacific), china, etc.
+Britain, US, and USSR formed an alliance (whose combined troops were called Allied Forces) against Axis powers i.e., Germany, Japan, and Italy.
+Initially, US restricted itself from sending American troops to the European mainland as it was fighting in the Pacific against Japan but supplied arms and ammunition, food and clothes, tanks, aircraft, maritime services, submarines, etc. to its allies especially to the Soviet Union.
+During the entire war, Russia lost more men than any other nation as its communist dictator Joseph Stalin cared less about people’s life.
+WW2 was truly a world war as it was fought not only in Europe (as was the case during WW1) but also in other parts of the world like the Mediterranean Sea, middle east, in southeast Asia (in the Pacific), china, etc.

 Europe saw two world wars in just 25 years, along with the Great Depression of 1929.
 These events severely impacted their political and economic stability.
-Their infrastructure was destroyed twice, governments gained huge debt, children suffered education and proper nutrition, working population died due to war and its after-effects like poverty, famine, inflation, unemployment, etc. All of these weakened European nation’s influence in world affairs, especially of Great Britain and France which soon after war, lost their many colonies and India was one of them.
+Their infrastructure was destroyed twice, governments gained huge debt, children suffered education and proper nutrition, the working population died due to war and its after-effects like poverty, famine, inflation, unemployment, etc. All of these weakened European nations’ influence in world affairs, especially of Great Britain and France which soon after the war, lost their many colonies and India was one of them.
 Why India got independence only in 1947?
 WW2 was one of the main reasons which led to political and economic instability in Great Britain.
 Further, supplemented by National movements, Britain failed to hold its power in India.

 Fear of these nuclear weapons was so high, that Nations understood, that one more war and no nation will survive.
 Hence, there was a need to put in place such frameworks and institutions which could stop such wars.
 As a result, United Nations (UN) came into existence which was proposed by US President FDR.
 UN is an intergovernmental organization whose aim is to keep peace among member nations through discussions and dialogues.
-After WW1 also, one such organization came into existence known as League of Nations (proposed by then US president Woodrow Wilson) whose aim was again to keep peace among member nations.
+After WW1 also, one such organization came into existence known as the League of Nations (proposed by then US president Woodrow Wilson) whose aim was again to keep peace among member nations.
 However, it failed in its purpose, as WW2 happened.

-Therefore, International institutions like IMF, WHO, WTO, UNESCO, etc. whose primary goal is to maintain world order, are being established under the leadership of US.
-It seems like US understood that authority comes with lots of responsibility.
+Therefore, International institutions like IMF, WHO, WTO, UNESCO, etc. whose primary goal is to maintain world order, are being established under the leadership of the US.
+It seems like the US understood that authority comes with lots of responsibility.